 Rider’s per tour and ability

-In 2016, we will run a maximum of eight guest riders on some tours.
+We will run a maximum of eight guest riders on some tours.
 All our tours are designated as Adventure rides (off-road) with varying degrees of difficulty, allowing you to pick a tour that is best suited to your riding ability.
 Riders can experience everything from bitumen to gravel roads, single trail and deep sand tracks.
 If you need any further information please contact us 0n 0488 021 559

 Travel health/accident and trip cancellation/interruption insurance is recommended.